cdaringe/parcel-transformer-gleam/readme.md

 # primitivify

-deep copy data keeping only primitives in plain arrays or objects data structures. useful for serializing complex objects where you only care about the raw data contained within.
+deep copy data keeping only primitives in nested data structures. useful for serializing complex objects where you only care about the raw data contained within.

 "primitive-ify"